Babatunji01/alx-low_level_programming/0x01-variables_if_else_while/README.md

-Variables, if, else statements and while loop for c programming language
+This is for variables, if, else statements and while loop